Inspire Education's news

 10. Where can I find the answers to the workbook?

-Your trainer is there to help you gain your qualification, but they can’t just supply you with answers to each question.
+Your trainer is there to help you gain your qualification.
+But, they can’t just supply you with answers to each question.
 After all, trainers and assessors do need to know how to research.
-It’s even written into the AQF specifications for Certificate IV level courses:

 What your trainer can do is guide you so that you can find or formulate answers yourself.
 Everything you need is answered in the workbooks or the external sources (eg. government or regulator websites) you are directed to check.